VanishInbox

 That's it.
 Discord has verified that the inbox exists, you've clicked the link to confirm it, and your personal email address has never been involved.

-๐Ÿ’ก One thing to be aware of: once you close the VanishInbox tab and the 10-minute session ends, you won't be able to receive future emails to that address โ€” including any account recovery emails from Discord.
+One separate thing to be aware of: once you close the VanishInbox tab and the 10-minute session ends, you won't be able to receive future emails to that address, including any account recovery emails from Discord.
 If you want to be able to recover the account later, consider updating the email in Discord's settings to a permanent address you control after you've completed sign-up.

 What If Discord Asks for a Phone Number?

-If Discord requests phone verification, your options are more limited โ€” and it's worth being honest about this.
+If Discord requests phone verification, your options are more limited.
+Here's the honest picture.

 Why Discord is hard to bypass for phone verification specifically

 Discord actively works to prevent abuse of its platform, and a significant part of that effort involves blocking virtual and temporary phone number services.
 Services like TextNow, Google Voice, and most temporary SMS apps are on Discord's blocklist and won't successfully complete verification.
-This isn't an oversight โ€” Discord maintains this list deliberately.
+This isn't an accident.
+Discord maintains this list on purpose.

 What does and doesn't work